greyblake/nutype/WORKLOG.md

 ## TODO
-* Update to Rust 1.69
+* Use syn::Expr instead of TokenStream

 ## Tech debt
 * Make individual UI tests possible to opt-out depending on the feature flags.